Sustainability at Miele

 Getting busy with bees

-Miele supports various bee keeping initiatives of employees that keep the fields around some of the Miele plants buzzing and have a positive impact on the eco-system around our factories.
+Miele supports various beekeeping initiatives that make the fields around some of the Miele plants buzzing and have a positive impact on the eco-system around our factories.

 Using green steel